-\The Task Force has ruled that the information is unclassified at the atoll but Confidential Defense Information outside the atoll.
+The Task Force has ruled that the information is unclassified at the atoll but Confidential Defense Information outside the atoll.
 It is questioned whether such information may retain two separate classifications, and, even if legally justified, whether or not it is reasonable to expect the large number of individuals of varying background and access to realize that such publicly available information is still classified, or that there is a difference as to who you are or what position you hold in determining whether you may waive standing security requirements.

-In a similar vein is the classification of the fact of an ail lrop. $E_X$ perience has domonstrated that the crew of a drop aircraft contates under such pressure during a drop test that code communications the not practice call for transmitting essential information for operational and safety purposes.
-Therefore, airdrop information is transmitted in the clear over radio, which definitely indicates the fact of an airdrop and bomb-relear time.
-According to the guide such information would be grade Confidential Defense Information but, as noted, it is practically handled as anclassified
+In a similar vein is the classification of the fact of an airdrop.
+Experience has demonstrated that the crew of a drop aircraft operates under such pressure during a drop test that code communications are not practical for transmitting essential information for operational and safety purposes.
+Therefore, airdrop information is transmitted in the clear over radio, which definitely indicates the fact of an airdrop and bomb-release time.
+According to the guide such information would be graded Confidential Defense Information but, as noted, it is practically handled as unclassified.

-\In other words, the guide is waived for practical purposes but leaves the individual members of the Task Force subject to the threat of security violation for similar handling of the information.
-It is completely disconcerting when one reads in a news magazine the fact of a classified airdrog, and the increased accuracy of that drop over the drop publicly amounced.
+In other words, the guide is waived for practical purposes but leaves the individual members of the Task Force subject to the threat of security violation for similar handling of the information.
+It is completely disconcerting when one reads in a news magazine the fact of a classified airdrop and the increased accuracy of that drop over the drop publicly announced.

 Mention should be made of the fact that there is a definite difference of opinion between AEC Washington and the several field groups in the use of Top Secret.
-Information which is routinely landled as Secret, a very high level of classification, at home stations and during field operations is often graded Top Secret at the Washington level.
-Such information exampt be graded Top Secret and have operations continue in the field.
-In one scheduled a Top Secret RD teletype was received containing only information that would have been graded, according to existing guides, ao higher than Confidential Defense Information.
+Information which is routinely handled as Secret, a very high level of classification, at home stations and during field operations is often graded Top Secret at the Washington level.
+Such information cannot be graded Top Secret and have operations continue in the field.
+In one situation a Top Secret RD teletype was received containing only information that would have been graded, according to existing guides, no higher than Confidential Defense Information.

-\An illustration of the use of seconds classification for reasons of gaministrative privacy with the dameer of a trapment of personnel was the cleasification of the inaccuracy of the (Cherokee) drop.
-It was an open shot observed by uncleared newsmen with the general knowled that all participants of the open nature of that detonation.
+An illustration of the use of security classification for reasons of administrative privacy with the danger of entrapment of personnel was the (Cherokee) drop.
+It was classification of the inaccuracy of the an open shot observed by uncleared newsmen with the general knowledge of all participants of the open nature of that detonation.
 It was also common knowledge that the detonation missed the target by a substantial distance.
-The decision to make the fact of that miss Co. idential Defense Information not only seemed inconsistent with the fact of an open shot and the general philosophy for classification of information, but also failed to presentize that such incidents cannot be kept from the public even though an attempt is made to identify such information as affecting the national defense and seeurity, with threatened prosecution for any public leak.
-Past exp rince was confirmed by the information leaking at a number of points.
-The use of security classification for reasons of administrative privacy underminent the see .
-By program internally as well as in the view of the America callic.
+The decision to make the fact of that miss Confidential Defense Information not only seemed inconsistent with the fact of an open shot and the general philosophy for classification of information, but also failed to recognize that such incidents cannot be kept from the public even though an attempt is made to identify such information as affecting the national defense and security, with threatened prosecution for any public leak.
+Past experience was confirmed by the information leaking at a number of points.
+The use of security classification for reasons of administrative privacy undermines the security program internally as well as in the view of the American public.

-"The fact that the open ship provided access by uncleared revenuents the atoll and its installations has phanged.
-Long standing situation so that photographs of many areas should now be considered unclassified, even though they show physical installations and previously would have required grading of Confidential Defense Information.
+The fact that the open shot provided access by uncleared newsmen to the atoll and its installations has changed a long standing situation so that photographs of many areas should now be considered unclassified, even though they show physical installations and previously would have required grading of Confidential Defense Information.